Maksim1990/Golang_gRPC_Demo_applications/README.md

 GO demo applications with all available gRPC types

 ### About Application
-- Consist of 3 separate GO+gRPC demo apps
+- Consists of 3 separate GO+gRPC demo apps
-- In each demo app integrated examples of following gRPC calls:
+- Following examples of  gRPC calls are integrated in each demo app:
-  - Unary
+  - Unary call
   - Server streaming
   - Client streaming
   - Bidirectional streaming